apache/wookie/widgets/templates/readme.txt

 "${property.name}".
 When the template is used to create a widget these properties will be expanded.

-Alternatively properties can values can be provided in files.
+Alternatively properties values can be provided in files.
 This is useful for properties that are intended to contain lots of information or formatting, such as HTML snippets.